FreemantleSoftwareLtd/envitia-technical-test/DECISION_LOG.md

 - D01:   This system will not process 'fuzzy' rectangles (assume coordinates for rectangle vertices are on a plane).
 - D02:   Use a custom Point or Coordinate object as Java Point2D.Double is a static class as does not allow an array to be passed.
-- D03:   Use a custom Rectangle Class as Java Rectangle2D.Double does not do what we want (top and left boundary is included in check) and existing points cannot be easily checked.
-Tested with Java Rectangle / Java Rectangle.Double initially but this does not quite provide the functionality required and is not extendable (we could adapt/wrap it but might hit problems later).
+- D03:   Use a custom Rectangle class, as Java’s Rectangle2D.Double does not behave as needed (top and left boundaries are included in checks), and existing points cannot be easily verified.
+We initially tested with Rectangle and Rectangle2D.Double, but they do not quite provide the required functionality and are not easily extendable (we could adapt/wrap them, but this might lead to problems later).
 - D04:   Validation kept simple to ensure that attributes are valid values.
-- D05    Added isNotFinite check as, although this is a negative test, it makes the validators cleaner and more readable.
+- D05    Added isNotFinite check — even though this is a negative test, it makes the validators cleaner and more readable.
-- D06:   For Rectangles the order of the dots is not important as we only need to identify if the dots do not make a rectangle.
+- D06:   For Rectangles the order of the dots is not important as we only need to identify whether the dots form a valid rectangle.

 ASSUMPTIONS
 -----------